Fly Fishing Blog

 The rivers of Montana come alive as the water warms and hatching insects get the trout moving from their winter lies and feeding more frequently in a day.

-Cold water temperatures, wading in heavy currents, and technical fishing scenarios favor the intermediate and advcned angling crowd.
+Cold water temperatures, wading in heavy currents, and technical fishing scenarios favor the intermediate and advanced angling crowd.
 Novice and beginner fly anglers can still find success while floating on big rivers like the Yellowstone and lower Madison this time of year.
 But hidden gems and hideaways on the Jefferson, Big Hole, Missouri, and upper Madison rivers are ripe for exploration by skilled anglers during the early spring in MT.

 What to Know